mal0101/calculator/README.md

-The calculator.py script imports the operations module and the math module.
-It then prompts the user to select an operation to perform.
+This calculator program uses tkinter for the GUI part and the math library for its operations.